iamciera/alli_data/readme.md

 ## Alli Data

+Initiation Date: July 13, 2017

-This repo is for exploratory analysis for Alli's behavior.
+This repo is for exploratory analysis for Alli's yeast behavior study.